nam348tnh3gp/chocohub/README.md

 * **Swap System (Coming Soon):** Within 1-2 weeks, we will implement a Swap system for DUCO (and maybe XNO).

 ---

-### 🛠️ Technologies
-Project built with a focus on performance and accessibility, utilizing Node.js for backend services and retro-style interfaces for the web components.